New Faces (film): Eartha Kitt (EP)

 Full title Eartha Kitt Sings Songs from the Edward L. Alperson CinemaScope Production of Leonard Sillman's "New Faces", this was a 45 speed 7" extended play released around 1954 to market on the commercial success of the film's star, Eartha Kitt, after the film's release.
 The extended play was released by RCA Victor with the catalog number EPA-557.
 It was later issued in the United Kingdom in 1956, and in Germany perhaps around 1960.

 Track listing

 Track list and credits adapted from liner notes of original release.
 Track lengths are approximate and based on releases of the songs on different versions of That Bad Eartha.

 Release history

+Reception

+The New York Times review was mixed: "They have set up their CinemaScope cameras in front of a musical revue and photographed the various numbers precisely as though they were happening on a stage.
+As a matter of fact, the whole picture is just a reproduction of the Leonard Sillman Broadway stage review, with a few backstage shots to thread a slight plot about keeping the tottering show on the boards....A few of the dancing acts are stunning, spread out on the big panel screen and photographed in excellent color.
+There is pictorial energy here....And a couple of the skits and song numbers are made to look more formidable by size.
+This is true, especially, of the song numbers of Eartha Kitt, the weird little star, whose eeriness is rendered huge by CinemaScope.
+But the almost incredible surrender of the wide panel to a fellow named Paul Lynde for the painfully labored delivery of a five-minute monologue or to a tiny chap named Robert Clary for some grotesque attempts at comedy exposes the actual disadvantages of such plainly superfluous size.
+The strange thing is that Fox selected a strictly intimate revue for its first musical presentation on its anything but intimate screen.